Thyroid Labs : Is TSH the Best Way to Measure Thyroid Function?

 T4 (Thyroxine), Free, Serum

 The free T4 (FT4) assay measures the concentration of free thyroxine, the only biologically active fraction, in the serum (about 0.05% of the total T4).
-The free thyroxine is not affected by changes in concentrations of binding proteins such as TBG and thyroid binding prealbumin.
-Thus such conditions as pregnancy, or estrogen and androgen therapy do not affect the FT4.
+Free thyroxine is not affected by changes in concentrations of binding proteins such as TBG and thyroid binding prealbumin.
+Thus, such conditions as pregnancy, or estrogen and androgen therapy do not affect the FT4.
 Thus the FT4 assays generally are considered to provide the more reliable indication of true thyroid status because only the free hormone is physiologically active.
 In developing hypothyroidism, T4 (free T4) is the more sensitive indicator of developing disease than is T3 (Free T3), and is therefore preferred for confirming hypothyroidism that has already been suggested by an elevated TSH result.

 · Measurement of circulating thyroxine not bound to proteins (TBP)

-· Reference Interval: 0.82−1.77 ng/dl (>19 yr old)
+· Reference Interval: 0.82–1.77 ng/dl (>19 years old)

 · The thyroid gland produces and secretes T4, otherwise known as thyroxine.
 Proteins bind to T4 and carry it throughout the bloodstream.